Ole Olsen (speedway rider): Career summary

 Olsen was only a reserve rider for the 1980 World Final at the Ullevi Stadium (won by Michael Lee) and did not get to ride on the night.
-He won his place as a reserve by beating American Scott Autrey in a run-off for 11th place at the InterContinental Final at White City in London after both riders finished on 6 points.
+He won his place as a reserve by beating Scott Autrey in a run-off for 11th place at the InterContinental Final at White City in London after both riders finished on 6 points.
 He qualified for what many thought would be his last World Final in 1981 at Wembley, and ended up finishing second behind American Bruce Penhall (the first American World Champion since Jack Milne in 1937).
 Olsen had the distinction of winning the last Speedway World Final race held at the original Wembley Stadium.
-In a run-off for second place he beat fellow Dane and Coventry team mate Tommy Knudsen.
+In a run-off for second place he beat fellow Dane and Coventry teammate Tommy Knudsen.

-After qualifying for 11 straight World Finals between 1970 and 1981 (he was a reserve in 1980), Olsen missed the 1982 World Final at the Los Angeles Memorial Coliseum, his run ending when he scored only 4 points and finished 15th in the InterContinental Final at Vetlanda in Sweden.
+Olsen missed the 1982 World Final at the Los Angeles Memorial Coliseum, his run ending when he scored only 4 points and finished 15th in the InterContinental Final at Vetlanda in Sweden.
 Olsen qualified for what would be his last Final in 1983 at the Motodrom Halbemond in Norden, West Germany.
 One of four Danes in the final along with Erik Gundersen, Hans Nielsen and reserve rider Peter Ravn, Olsen finished in 6th place with 10 points.
-Gundersen finished 4th, also on 10 points, while Nielsen's chance of finishing second or third ended when he suffered an engine failure whilst leading in his final heat.
-Had Nielsen won or finished second in his final heat (won by West Germany's Egon Müller who won his only World Championship by being undefeated on the day), he would have forced a run-off with either second placed Aussie Billy Sanders or third placed Michael Lee.

-Ole Olsen won the Danish Championship each year from 1967-1973, and won the Nordic Championship in 1971, 1973, 1974, 1976, 1977, and 1978.
+Ole Olsen won the Danish Championship each year from 1967 to 1973, and won the Nordic Championship in 1971, 1973, 1974, 1976, 1977, and 1978.
 He also won the InterContinental Final in 1978 and was the British-Nordic-American Champion in 1974.
 In 1976 he won the Australian Championship at the Liverpool Speedway in Sydney despite protests from other riders who did not believe he should have been allowed to ride as he was not Australian (however, the promoters saw his drawing power and included him in the field).
 Olsen defeated Australian legends Phil Crump and home town hero Billy Sanders to take the title.
 In Australia he also won the NSW State Championship in 1972, and in the same year finished second in the Australian Championship behind Jim Airey at the Rowley Park Speedway in Adelaide.